TobiFroi/Demo-of-GODS-Globally-Observable-Data-Structures/README.md

 # Demo of GODS (Globally Observable Data Structures)

 ## Overview
-GODS (Globally Observable Data Structures) allows you to easily manage and respond to changes in your game's data without the need for complex object references or tightly coupled code by leveraging globally accessible observable variables, lists, hash sets and events.
+GODS (Globally Observable Data Structures) allows you to easily manage and respond to changes in your Unity game's data without the need for complex object references or tightly coupled code by leveraging globally accessible observable variables, lists, hash sets and events.
 Save and load your data easily through the GODS SaveSlot system.

 ## Key Features